A global mission to balance gender and racial representation in public statues

-Gender inequality is among the most critical issues facing the world today.
+Gender and racial inequality is among the most critical issues facing the world today.
 Now, artists around the world are banding together to spark the change for equality in a beautiful way, with Statues For Equality.

-This global movement is on a mission to balance the gender representation in public art and create tangible change one statue at a time.
+This global movement is on a mission to balance the gender and racial representation in public art and create tangible change one statue at a time.
 By creating everlasting bronze statues of some of the most inspirational women of our time, Statues For Equality honors women’s contributions to society and spreads their inspiration to the world.
-The goal is to reach complete gender equality of public sculptures (50%) across the globe by 2025.
+The goal is to reach complete gender equality of public sculptures (50%) across the globe by 2030.

 Global public artists and activists, Gillie and Marc created Statues For Equality after a reflection of their own work.
 They discovered that over the past 15 years they had many sculpture commissions of men but only 1% of woman!
 They dug a little deeper and found that this was not unique for them but a global issue.